RiccardoBiondi/segmentation/README.md

 First of all ensure to have the right python version installed.

-This script use opencv-python, numpy, pandas, functool and pickle: see [requirements](#./requirements.txt) for more informations.
+This script use opencv-python, numpy and SimpleITK: see [requirements](#./requirements.txt) for more informations.

-The lung extraction is performed by using apre-trained UNet, so plese ensure to have installed the [lungmask](https://github.com/JoHof/lungmask) package.
-For more information about how the network is trained, plese refers to https://doi.org/10.1186/s41747-020-00173-2 .
+The lung extraction is performed by using a pre-trained UNet, so please ensure to have installed the [lungmask](https://github.com/JoHof/lungmask) package.
+For more information about how the network is trained, please refers to https://doi.org/10.1186/s41747-020-00173-2.

 ## Installation